Jamun – The Fruit That Evokes Nostalgia

 The Jamun tree has a robust water-resistant trunk.
 The tree’s trunk is so strong that its timber is used to make several objects and appliances.
 Called Neredu in Telugu, the sturdy tree trunk is used to assemble bullock-cart wheels and other agricultural supplies.
 It is also used in constructing doors and windows.

 Jamun is a fast-growing tree, growing up to approximately 30 meters.
 It is blessed with a very long life (100 years and counting) and grows throughout the year.
 This evergreen tropical tree is grown in India.
-It is also native to Myanmar, Sri Lanka, Andaman Islands, Southeast Asia, and Indonesia.
+It is also native to Myanmar, Sri Lanka, the Andaman Islands, Southeast Asia, and Indonesia.
 It begins to sprout petite fragrant flowers in March-April, and by May-June, it begins to bear fruits.
 Each Jamun tree usually bears fruits for 60+ years once planted.
 The yield gradually increases to produce an incredible amount of fruits per tree.

-The Jamun berry
+The Jamun Berry

 Botanically called Syzygium Cumini, Jamun is popularly known as Malabar plum, Java plum, Phanir, Jambu, Neredu, Negai, Black plum, or Jambolan.